 2020 Voluntary Assisted Dying Bill

-The Voluntary Assisted Dying Bill was tabled in both Chambers of the South Australian Parliament on Wednesday December 2, 2020.
-The VAD Bill was tabled by Hon Kyam Maher, MLC, in the Legislative Council and by Hon Susan Close in the House of Assembly.
+The Voluntary Assisted Dying Bill 2020, plus amendments agreed in the South Australian Parliament during the 2021 debate, is now the Voluntary Assisted Dying Act (2021).
+The original VAD Bill was tabled in both Chambers of the South Australian Parliament on Wednesday December 2, 2020.
+The VAD Bill was tabled by Hon Kyam Maher, MLC, in the Legislative Council and Dr Susan Close in the House of Assembly.

 Joint Committee on End of Life Choices

 The Joint Committee on End of Life Choices (JCEOLC) report was tabled in Parliament on October 13, 2020.
 The report provides information on palliative care, Advanced Care Directives and the operation of Voluntary Assisted Dying legislation in other jurisdictions.
 The report does not make any recommendations, but includes a series of Findings.
 Finding 6, p6 states